Devotion To a Dream

 Historian: Jeremy D. Goodwin (J_D_G)

 This bright, moderately uptempo rocker debuted in the midst of the surprise set of new tunes rolled out on 10/31/13 as a Halloween treat.
-Among those twelve new songs, it is one of only four credited to Phish's signature songwriting duo of Trey and Tom.
+Among those twelve new songs, it is one of only four credited to Phish's signature songwriting duo of Trey and Tom Marshall.
+This song arrived into the Phish world fully formed; aside from a slight rejiggering of its conclusion, the version unveiled eight months later on the album Fuego is more or less unchanged.

 Though there's only a wisp of melody in its verses, the song is propelled by a repetitive vocal hook in the chorus, delivered by an attractive blend of voices.
-As performed on its debut, the song's first chorus features a call-and-response effect between Trey's lead vocals and a lyrical counterpoint from Page and Mike.
-Later choruses curiously leave this effect out, instead offering a pleasing blend of all three voices in unison.
+The song's first chorus features a call-and-response effect between Trey's lead vocals and a lyrical counterpoint from Page and Mike.
+Later choruses leave this effect out, instead offering a pleasing blend of all three voices in unison.
 A dance-friendly guitar break features clean lines from Trey and an overall effect not unlike that of "Back on the Train."

 Lyrically, the song seems to be the narrator's psych-up anthem preceding a long-overdue breakup.
 The singer pledges that today will be the day when a stifling, sour state of affairs is finally put to rest.
 The couple's commitment to the relationship was merely "devotion to a dream" or fairy tale, he has decided.
 Today, finally, closed doors will be replaced by open windows; curtains will part, minds are open, and glaciers will make way for a triumphant march across the border toward a presumably happier future.